Earnest Money in Tennessee: What Knoxville Buyers Should Know

 When do I pay the deposit in Knox County?

 • Contracts often require delivery within one to three business days after acceptance.
-Follow the escrow agent’s instructions and get a receipt.
+Follow your Realtors® instructions for delivery.

 How do inspection and financing contingencies protect me?